sanchit-misra/openomics-aws-benchmarking/README.md

 ```

-# Step by step instructions to benchmark baseline (minimap2) and OpenOmics minimap2 (mm2-fast) on c5.12xlarge, c6i.16xlarge and m6i.16xlarge instances of AWS
+# Step by step instructions to benchmark baseline (minimap2) and OpenOmics minimap2 (mm2-fast) on c5.12xlarge and c6i.16xlarge instances of AWS

 ## Step 1: Download datasets
 Download reference genome